Each currently enrolled graduate student has the right to petition to

 One semester of coursework is defined as 9 credits or more in a single semester if full-time, or 6 credits or more accumulated across two semesters if part-time.

-Upon completion of a semester or academic session of work at less than 3.00 GPA, the student will be issued an academic warning by the Division of Graduate and Professional Studies.
+Upon completion of a semester or academic session of work at less than 3.00 GPA, the student will be issued an academic warning by the Division of Graduate Studies.
 Warning will be removed upon completion of a full semester’s coursework at 3.00 GPA or better, or upon completion of the degree program with a minimum 3.00 GPA.
 (See the physical therapy and business sections for program-specific requirements.)

 Two consecutive semesters or academic sessions on academic warning will be grounds for dismissal from the degree program.
 For the purposes of this policy, "two consecutive semesters" equals two full semesters or sessions with 9 credits or more in each semester if the student is full-time, or 12 credits accumulated across three or more semesters if the student is part-time.
 (See the physical therapy and business sections for program-specific requirements.)

-Any student receiving more than 6 credits of C (C+, C, C-) or below or more than 3 credits of F will be terminated immediately from the degree program and may never reenter the same program.
+Any student receiving more than 6 credits of C (C+, C, C-) or more than 3 credits of F will be terminated immediately from the degree program and may never reenter the same program.

 To be eligible for the final comprehensives, the student must complete all required courses and attain a 3.00 GPA.
 The final comprehensive examination will be related to the student’s field of specialization and may take various forms, depending on individual interests and program requirements.

-Students required to complete a thesis or project as partial fulfillment of the degree requirements should request an adviser through the department or school and register through the Division of Graduate and Professional Studies for the appropriate course and credits.
+Students required to complete a thesis or project as partial fulfillment of the degree requirements should request an adviser through the department or school and register through the Division of Graduate Studies for the appropriate course and credits.
 If not required by the department or school, the thesis or project is optional.
 If a student elects to do either a thesis or a project, the credits earned may be applied toward a degree or may be in addition to degree requirements, at the discretion of the department or school concerned.

 The last date for submission of the thesis is one month before degree date.
 At the time of submission of the thesis, it is the student’s responsibility to schedule an examination in defense of the thesis.